kiarafbickers/getbitcoinclarity.com/_posts/2020-05-16-bitcoin-public-private-keys.md

 <img src="/assets/img/blog/01-bitcoin-keys/bitcoin-privatekey-publickey-address.png" alt="bitcoin address public key bitcoin clarity" class="center" width="60%">

-Keys can come in different formats there are uncompressed public keys, compressed public keys, and wif formats.
-But what's important to understand is that when you're providing someone with a public address (or QR code) you’re giving them the ability to lock bitcoin on your behalf.
+Public keys start with a 1 , 3 or bc1 because they come in different formats.
+There are uncompressed public keys, compressed public keys, and wif formats.
+But what’s important to understand is that when you’re providing someone with a public address (or QR code) you’re giving them the ability to lock bitcoin on your behalf.

 ## How are bitcoin keys and addresses generated?